mathi123/mitasco/README.md

 - express: server framework
 - pg: js library to read/write to postgresql database
 - request: needed by express
+- body-parser: needed by express.
+This parses the post body of a request.

 Development packages:
 - chai: Behaviour driving test assertions